andnig/pondhouse-linux/README.md

 Chromium is used for launching web apps (like Teams), as chromium allows for border-less windows.
 For this, we also need respective profiles and logins.

-The profiles are part of the dotfiles, but you need to log in manually.

-Run all of these commands once and login to the respective accounts:

 ```bash
 chromium --profile-directory="Profile 1"
 chromium --profile-directory="Profile 2"